List of Madagascar (franchise) characters: Moto Moto

+Introduced in Madagascar 3: Europe's Most Wanted

 Animals of Circus Zaragoza

 The animals of Circus Zaragoza are trained circus performers that Alex's group had met while on the run from Chantel DuBois.
 Among the animals of Circus Zaragoza are:

 Vitaly

-Vitaly is a muscular no-nonsense Siberian tiger, former leader and retired circus-performer in Madagascar 3: Europe's Most Wanted.
+Vitaly (voiced by Bryan Cranston in the third film, John Mariano in the video game) is a muscular no-nonsense Siberian tiger, former leader and retired circus-performer in Madagascar 3: Europe's Most Wanted.

 Gia

-Gia is an Italian-accented jaguar who is part of the traveling circus in Madagascar 3: Europe's Most Wanted.
+Gia (voiced by Jessica Chastain in the third film, and Julianne Buescher in the video game) is an Italian-accented jaguar who is part of the traveling circus and Alex’s love interest in Madagascar 3: Europe's Most Wanted.

 Stefano

-Stefano is an Italian-accented New Zealand sea lion.
+Stefano (voiced by Martin Short in the third film, and Danny Jacobs in the video game) is an Italian-accented New Zealand sea lion.
 He is part of the traveling circus in Madagascar 3: Europe's Most Wanted and is a happy go-lucky and fun-loving individual who always looks on the brighter side of things.
 A true entertainer at heart, he is up for any challenge to save the circus, even convincing Alex that the show must go on.

 Sonya

-Sonya is the circus' ferocious, yet playful Eurasian brown bear who appears in Madagascar 3: Europe's Most Wanted.
+Sonya (vocal effects and provided by Frank Welker) is the circus' ferocious, yet playful Eurasian brown bear who appears in Madagascar 3: Europe's Most Wanted.
 Her tricycle riding act is only topped by her ridiculous tutu, but her biggest trick of all would be making King Julien smitten with her.
 Unlike most of the animals in the film series, she is a mute, but only Julien understands her.

 The Andalusian Triplets

-Esperanza, Esmeralda and Ernestina are three of the new characters in Madagascar 3: Europe's Most Wanted.
+Esperanza, Esmeralda and Ernestina (both voiced by Paz Vega) are three of the characters in Madagascar 3: Europe's Most Wanted.
 They are a trio of Spanish-accented Andalusian horse triplets who like Marty and are part of the circus.
 All of their names start with "E" and end with "A".
 When Alex's group improved Circus Zaragoza, the Andalusian Triplets bounced on the trampolines during their act while wearing butterfly-themed outfits.

 The Dancing Dogs

-The Dancing Dogs are a sextet of performing British Cockney-accented dogs as members of the circus in Madagascar 3: Europe's Most Wanted.
+The Dancing Dogs (voiced by Nick Fletcher as Frankie, Vinnie Jones as Freddie, Steve Jones as Jonesy, and Adam Buxton as Shakey and Unvoiced character as Bobby and Sammy) are a sextet of performing British Cockney-accented dogs as members of the circus in Madagascar 3: Europe's Most Wanted.
 They tend to fight and argue with each other and they hate being called cute and cuddly.
 The Dancing Dogs consist of Frankie (voiced by Nick Fletcher), Freddie (voiced by Vinnie Jones), Jonesy (voiced by Steve Jones), Shakey (voiced by Adam Buxton), Bobby and Sammy.
 Only the first three are credited.